arnasDan/vbsGen/README.md

 # vbsGen
 Generates a start menu link for a given program.
-Designed to be in conjuction with the MyTile application
+Designed to be used in conjuction with the MyTile application